-- 4.10 Interception of communications, and the obtaining of secondary data from communications, is likely to involve an interference with a person's rights under the European Convention on Human Rights (ECHR).
+- 4.10 The interception of communications, and the obtaining of secondary data from communications, is likely to involve an interference with a person's rights under the ECHR.
 This is only justifiable if the interception is necessary for a legitimate purpose and proportionate to that purpose.
-The Act recognises this by first requiring that the Secretary of State considers that the warrant is necessary for one or more of the following statutory grounds set out in section 20 of the Act: - In the interests of national security; - For the purpose of preventing or detecting serious crime; serious crime is defined in section 263(1) as crime where the offence is one for which a person who has reached the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for a term of three years or more, or which involves the use of violence, results in substantial financial gain or is conduct by a large number of persons in pursuit of a common purpose. - In the interests of the economic well-being of the UK so far as those interests are also relevant to the interests of national security.
-The power to issue an interception warrant for the purpose of safeguarding the economic well-being of the UK may only be exercised where it appears to the Secretary of State and Judicial Commissioner that the circumstances are relevant to the interests of national security.
-The Secretary of State will not issue a warrant on these grounds if a direct link between the economic well-being of the UK and national security is not established.
-The power to issue an interception warrant for the purpose of safeguarding the economic well-being of the UK may only be exercised in circumstances where the information it is considered necessary to obtain is information relating to the acts or intentions of persons outside the British Islands.
+The Act recognises this by first requiring that the Secretary of State considers that the warrant is necessary for one or more of the following statutory grounds set out in section 20 of the Act: - in the interests of national security; - for the purpose of preventing or detecting serious crime; serious crime is defined in section 263(1) as crime where the offence is one for which a person who has reached the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for a term of three years or more, or which involves the use of violence, results in substantial financial gain or is conduct by a large number of persons in pursuit of a common purpose; - in the interests of the economic well-being of the UK so far as those interests are also relevant to the interests of national security.
+The power to issue an interception warrant for the purpose of safeguarding the economic well-being of the UK may only be exercised where it appears to the Secretary of State that the circumstances are relevant to the interests of national security and a Judicial Commissioner approves the decision.
+The power to issue an interception warrant for the purpose of safeguarding the economic well-being of the UK may only be exercised if the information it is considered necessary to obtain is information relating to the acts or intentions of persons outside the British Islands;